dimitri-nicolo/calico/_includes/v2.3/apply-license.md

    If you are not running `calicoctl` as a pod, [configure it to connect to your datastore]({{site.baseurl}}/{{page.version}}/usage/calicoctl/configure).

+{% if include.platform == "eks" %}
+   Please note that the EKS installation uses the Kubernetes Datastore Driver.
+{% endif %}

 {% endif %}

 1. Use the following command to apply your [license key]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/licensekey).